 The quickest way to defog a windshield is with the AC on even in the winter.
 Turn the vent controls to the windshield make sure the AC is on and if you are cold turn the temp control to hot.
 The AC will dry the air and clear the windshield very fast.

-Its required on new cars and suggested on used ones to get your regular servicing (oil changes-brakes-timing belts etc.) done at authorized facilities.
+Its required on new cars and suggested on used ones to get your regular servicing (oil changes-brakes-timing belts etc.) done at authorized facilities, and specify that you want only original factory replacement parts.
 This will insure the correct replacement parts are used and that all records are available in the computer to prove your maintenance history.
+ALWAYS keep a hard copy of all receipts.

 If you wish to contribute to our list or want to ask for further explanations contact us by using the form below.